Resources for Researchers

 The KU ADRC can provide access to well-characterized clinical cohorts, databases generated through studies of these cohorts and biospecimens.

 In addition to offering an array of standard and specialized research and educational services, we also provide a number of specialized services that allow us to characterize Alzheimer's Disease metabolism at a highly sophisticated level, from the molecule/organelle to the cell to the brain to the whole organism.
-We are able to support integrated metabolic studies in animal models, tissues from deceased human subjects and living human subjects.
+We are able to support integrated metabolic studies in animal models, tissues from deceased human participants and living human participants.

 ADRC Developmental Project Program